Lesterpaintstheworld/terminal-velocity/characters/relationships_map.md

 ### Isabella Torres
 - **Relationships**:
   - **Marcus Reynolds**: Complex relationship marked by ideological clashes and mutual respect, which evolve throughout the narrative.
   - **Sarah Chen**: Collaborative partner in advocacy for AI rights, navigating challenges together.
+Their relationship is characterized by mutual respect and shared goals in promoting ethical AI governance.

 ### Marcus Reynolds
 - **Relationships**: